nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Use case ends.

+* 4a.
+User provides incorrectly formatted information.
+* 4b.
+Cobb shows an error message.

+Use case ends.

-### Use case: List properties
+### Use case: Edit a buyer

 **MSS:**

-1. User chooses to list all properties.
+1. User chooses to edit an existing buyer.
-2. User chooses the order in which to list the properties.
+2. User finds buyer they want to edit.
+3. User executes update command with relevant information to update.

 Use case ends.

 **Extensions**
-* 2a.
-There are no properties.
+* 3a.
+User provides incorrect information to update.
-* 2b.
+* 3b.
 Cobb shows an error message.

+Use case ends.

+### Use case: Edit a property

+**MSS:**

+1. User chooses to edit an existing property.
+2. User finds property they want to edit.
+3. User executes update command with relevant information to update.

+Use case ends.

+**Extensions**
+* 3a.
+User provides incorrect information to update.
+* 3b.
+Cobb shows an error message.

+Use case ends.

+### Use case: List properties

+**MSS:**

+1. User chooses to list properties.
+2. User executes list properties command.

+Use case ends.

+### Use case: List buyers

+**MSS:**

+1. User chooses to list buyers
+2. User executes list buyers command.

 Use case ends.